ohjonah/301-notes/05-week-one-review.md

   * use **vw** or **rem/em** (viewport width) for *font scaling*

 #### Intro to jQuery
-* used for Traversal, Selection, Manipulation
+> jQuery is used for Traversal, Selection, Manipulation

 * $('el')
   * $ - jQuery object
   * ('') - function